7-Day Marvelous Mid-Coast Maine: August 25-31, 2027 - $3,795

 DAY-TO-DAY ITINERARY

-ACCOMMODATIONS for the entire trip: Lord Camden Inn or similar in Camden, ME
+ACCOMMODATIONS for the entire trip: Rockland Harbor Hotel, Rockland, ME or similar

 DAY 1 - Arrive Bangor, Maine - Welcome Dinner

-DAY 2 - Farnsworth Art Museum - Downtown Rockland - Cellardoor Winery
+DAY 2 - Farnsworth Art Museum - Downtown Rockland - Owls Head Lighthouse

-This morning after breakfast, take a short ride to Rockland, a former ship-building town that today is known as the “Lobster Capital of America.”
-Partake in a private docent-led tour of a museum that celebrates Maine’s role in American art.
+This morning after breakfast, partake in a private docent-led tour of a museum that celebrates Maine’s role in American art.
 It houses one of the nation's largest collections of the paintings of the Wyeth family: N.C.
 Wyeth, Andrew Wyeth, and Jamie Wyeth.
 If art is not your thing, feel free to enjoy a visit down the street to Maine Lighthouse Museum, a gallery dedicated to the preservation of America’s lighthouse history.
 Then, enjoy some good ol’ New England seafood for lunch at a number of restaurants in downtown Rockland.
-Following lunch, just a few miles inland, partake in either a glass or a flight of Maine-made wines at a local vineyard tucked away on a hillside.
+Later this afternoon, visit a classic New England lighthouse that has stood in its original location overlooking Penobscot Bay since 1825.
 Meal (B)

 DAY 3 - Penobscot Narrows Bridge/Fort Knox - Camden Lobstering Cruise

 This morning, head up the coast and visit the west bank of the Penobscot River known as Penobscot Narrows, home to the first bridge observation tower in the U.S. and the tallest public bridge observatory in the world.
 Enjoy views of Penobscot River, Penobscot Bay, and the Maine countryside.
 Located on-site is also Fort Knox, one of the best-preserved military fortifications on the New England seacoast.
-Return to Camden for a scatter lunch in town.
-Then reconvene this afternoon to set sail from Camden Harbor aboard Periwinkle.
+Partake in a private guided tour of Fort Knox.
+Then enjoy a scatter lunch in town of Camden, nicknamed “Jewel of the Maine Coast” along Penobscot Bay.
+Reconvene this afternoon to set sail from Camden Harbor aboard Periwinkle, our very own private boat.
 Enjoy views of lighthouses, wildlife, and a lobster fishing demonstration with a Mainer as your boat captain at the helm.
 You’ll then have the rest of the day at leisure.
 Meal (B)

 DAY 4 - Maine Maritime Museum - Glidden Point Oyster House - Pemaquid Point Lighthouse